 The final exam will cover material from the entire course.
-The exam will be closed-notes, closed book, and held in person during the class meeting time of Week 7 using the Respondus LockDown Browser.
-Please do not schedule anything that might conflict with the final exam.
-No one will be excused from this date without prior written approval and there will be no make-up exam dates.
+The exam will be held on Monday, April 22 from 6:30PM EST to 9:20PM EST. Please do not schedule anything that might conflict with the final exam.
+No one will be excused from it and there will be no make-up exam dates.